Blood-Bank-App/mobile-app/Project.md

 #### Navigation (expo-router)
 - Auth stack: `/auth/login`, `/auth/signup`, `/auth/reset`, `/auth/onboarding`.
 - Tabs: `/(tabs)/home`, `/(tabs)/donors` (Patient only), `/(tabs)/request` (Patient only), `/(tabs)/donate`, `/(tabs)/history`, `/(tabs)/profile`, `/(tabs)/inbox` (Donor only).
+    -In expo {tabs} navigation showing by detail with file name. we can overcome this with _layout.tsx file but there could be an issue when we showing menu conditionally it will with default routing.
 - Details: `/request`, `/request/[id]`, `/profile/[uid]`, `/donations`, `/donations/add`, `/+not-found`.
 - Auth Guard: tabs require authentication; logged-out users redirect to `/auth/login`. misplace